-- When you bring your elbows/forearms under your shoulder it moves the shouders forward and protracts the scapula which is not a position we want to promote.
+- When you bring your elbows/forearms under your shoulder, it moves the shoulders forward and protracts the scapula, which is not a position we want to promote.

-- When your elbows are tight against your body, you can activate your scapular muscles and rhomboid muscles in order to put the shoulder and mid back into an ideal position.
+- When your elbows are tight against your body, you can activate your scapular muscles and rhomboid muscles to put the shoulder and mid-back into an ideal position.

 What Alignment Shoulder the Shoulder Be in a Plank?

 - Step 1 – I have my elbows tight to my side.
-I activate my rhomboids in order to retract my shoulders, not just my scapula so I am in good alignment from the lateral view.
+I activate my rhomboids to retract my shoulders, not just my scapula, so I align well from the lateral view.